 With full knowledge that the degenerate art would be sold abroad when the exhibition closed, German citizens stayed away in droves.

 In part because the exhibition was the result of the historic Nazi “cleansing” of public German art collections, because nobody in postwar Germany wanted to be seen in possession of this guidebook, and in part because the exhibition was so poorly attended, original guidebooks for the exhibition of Entartete Kunst are now nearly impossible to find.

-This very rare 79 year old original Ausstellungsführer is complete and in good used condition.
-The internal pages are in better condition than the cover.
+This very rare 81 year old original Ausstellungsführer is complete and in very good little-used condition.